MintedGreen/ktools-ui/README.md

 ## Known Issues
 - In krane tab, only one folder can be selected at a time.
 - When Cancel the process, it will still finish the current running one.

+## TODO
+- Crop all the images from a single tex file.